Seasonal Guide

 What AQI is dangerous for wildfire smoke?

-AQI above 100 (Unhealthy for Sensitive Groups) is when you should start taking action — close windows, run your air purifier on high, and limit outdoor time if you have asthma, heart disease, or are over 65.
-At AQI 150 (Unhealthy) everyone is at risk, not just sensitive groups.
-At AQI 200 (Very Unhealthy) and above, stay indoors, wear an N95 if you must go outside, and consider evacuating if your home cannot be properly sealed.
+AQI above 100 means you should act.
+Close windows, run your purifier on high, and limit time outside.
+This is most urgent if you have asthma, heart disease, or are over 65.
+At AQI 150, everyone is at risk.
+Not just sensitive groups.
+At AQI 200 and above, stay indoors.
+Wear an N95 outside.
+Leave if your home cannot be sealed well.

 Should I run my HVAC during wildfire smoke?

-Switch your HVAC to recirculate mode — this keeps it running without pulling in outside air.
-If your system does not have a recirculate setting, set the fan to 'on' instead of 'auto' so indoor air keeps circulating through your HVAC filter.
+Switch your HVAC to recirculate mode.
+This keeps it on without pulling in outside air.
+If your system has no recirculate setting, set the fan to 'on' instead of 'auto'.
+This keeps indoor air moving through your filter.
 Upgrade to a MERV 13 filter first.
-Never run a whole-house fan or attic fan during smoke — these create negative pressure that pulls smoky outdoor air inside through every gap and crack.
+Never run a whole-house fan or attic fan during smoke.
+These pull smoky air in through every gap and crack.

 Do N95 masks work for wildfire smoke?

-Yes, N95 respirators filter at least 95% of airborne particles, including PM2.5 from wildfire smoke.
-They must fit tightly — a loose seal defeats the purpose.
-Surgical masks and cloth masks do not filter fine particles effectively.
-When shopping for masks, look for NIOSH-approved N95 respirators.
-KN95 masks (Chinese standard) offer similar protection when from a reputable source but are not NIOSH-certified.
+Yes.
+N95 masks filter at least 95% of airborne particles, including PM2.5.
+They must fit tight.
+A loose seal defeats the purpose.
+Surgical masks and cloth masks do not filter fine particles well.
+Look for NIOSH-approved N95 masks.
+KN95 masks offer similar protection from a good source.
+But they are not NIOSH-approved.

 How long does wildfire smoke stay in the air?

-It depends on distance from the fire and weather conditions.
-Local fires can blanket an area for days.
-Smoke from fires hundreds of miles away can travel on wind currents and linger for several days before dispersing.
-After the fire is contained, smoke at ground level typically clears within 1-3 days once winds shift.
-Check your local AQI reading (airnow.gov) rather than guessing — smoke is not always visible but AQI monitors catch it.
+It depends on how far away the fire is and the weather.
+Local fires can cover an area for days.
+Smoke from far-away fires can travel on wind and linger for days.
+After the fire is out, ground smoke usually clears within 1-3 days once wind shifts.
+Check airnow.gov rather than guessing.
+Smoke is not always visible, but AQI monitors catch it.

 What is PM2.5 and why does it matter?

-PM2.5 stands for particulate matter smaller than 2.5 microns in diameter — about 1/30th the width of a human hair.
-These particles are small enough to bypass your nose and throat, reach deep into your lungs, and enter your bloodstream.
-Long-term exposure to PM2.5 is linked to heart disease, lung cancer, and stroke.
-During wildfire events, PM2.5 levels can spike to 10-20x normal levels within hours.
-An indoor air quality monitor lets you track your actual exposure in real time.
+PM2.5 is a measure of tiny particles smaller than 2.5 microns wide.
+That is about 1/30th the width of a human hair.
+These particles get past your nose and throat.
+They go deep into your lungs.
+From there, they can enter your blood.
+Long-term exposure is linked to heart disease, lung cancer, and stroke.
+During wildfires, PM2.5 can spike to 10-20x normal levels in hours.
+An indoor air monitor shows your real exposure.

 Affiliate Disclosure: Some links on this page earn commissions at no extra cost to you.
 Full disclosure.